AlexMSmithCA/my-wsl-zsh-hyper-setup/README.md

 Exit and reload Hyper or do a hard reload (`ctrl+shift+r` by default).

-# nvm

-Install Node.js and npm.
+# Install Node.js

+Install Node.js.
+Two possible paths are provided.

+## nvm

 Leveraging the Node Version Manager (nvm) makes this seamless and straight forward.

 1. Install nvm using the install script found [here](https://github.com/nvm-sh/nvm#install--update-script) and pipe it to `zsh`:
     ```sh